JRR3/toomanycells/README.md

 [![image](https://img.shields.io/pypi/v/toomanycells.svg)](https://pypi.python.org/pypi/toomanycells)

 ### It's [Scanpy](https://github.com/scverse/scanpy) friendly!
+### Please remember to [cite](https://doi.org/10.1093/gigascience/giae056) us

-** A python package for spectral clustering based on the powerful suite of tools named [too-many-cells](https://github.com/GregorySchwartz/too-many-cells).
+**A Python package for spectral clustering** based on the powerful suite of tools named [too-many-cells](https://github.com/GregorySchwartz/too-many-cells).
-In essence, you can use toomanycells to partition a data set in the form of a matrix of integers or floating point numbers into clusters, where members of a cluster are similar to each other.
+In essence, you can use toomanycells to partition a data set in the form of a matrix of integers or floating point numbers into clusters, where members of a cluster are similar to each other under a given similarity function.
 The rows represent observations and the columns are the features.
 However, sometimes just knowing the clusters is not sufficient.
 Often, we are insterested on the relationships between the clusters, and this tool can help